PayGreen/api-green-node/documentation/docs/carbon-api-requests.md

 | Param | Type | Description |
 | --- | --- | --- |
 | fingerPrint | <code>string</code> | a unique name to identify each carbon offsetting estimate |
-- get response with status 204 if success, only ongoing estimate can be deleted.
+- get response with status 204 if success, only ongoing estimate (before completion) can be deleted.
 ```
     return sdk.carbon
         .deleteEstimate(fingerprint)